Joining the US Army Reserve Marksmanship Training and Competitive Program

 Examples of Service Conditions matches:

-In addition to Service Rifle, Pistol, and Conditions events, action/practical competition such as PPC (Police Pistol Combat/Precision Pistol Competition), NRA Action Pistol (Bianchi Cup), IDPA, USPSA Handgun and Multigun, and 3 Gun is another competition discipline.
-This is also the style event you’ll find as a component of AFSAM (Armed Forces Skill at Arms Meeting), All Army, and National Guard hosted events.
+In addition to Service Rifle, Pistol, and Conditions events, action/practical competition such as PPC (Police Pistol Combat/Precision Pistol Competition), NRA Action Pistol (Bianchi Cup), IDPA, USPSA Handgun and Multigun, 3 Gun, and SensibleShooter are other competition disciplines.
+These are also the style events you’ll find as a component of AFSAM (Armed Forces Skill at Arms Meeting), All Army, and National Guard hosted events.

-The bottom line is, if you want to be on a military-sponsored shooting team you need to be a competition shooter.
+The bottom line is if you want to be on a military-sponsored shooting team you need to be a competition shooter.
 You become a competition shooter by being a competition shooter.
-Shoot events on your own whenever and wherever you can, attend events like All Army, and earn Classifications in the formal shooting events listed above first.
+Host a Postal Match for your fellow Soldiers, shoot events on your own whenever and wherever you can, and earn Classifications in the formal shooting events listed above first.
 You must begin by doing this on your own before applying for a slot.
 Stay in contact with the USAR Marksmanship Program through this site and you’ll eventually be able to earn a slot.